-D. Guidance for the Parent of Students with Disabilities Regarding Virginia Department of Education (VDOE) Regulations Related to Discipline
+D. Guidance for the Parent/Guardian of Students with Disabilities Related to Discipline

-FCPS looks at every student and their unique needs and wants to work collaboratively with each family to support their child's needs.
-For students with special education services, the IEP team (to include the parent) requires that each child's unique needs are reviewed and considered during the IEP process.
+FCPS looks at every student and their unique needs and is committed to working collaboratively with each family to support their child's needs.
+For students with special education services, the IEP team (to include the parent/guardian) requires that each child's unique needs are reviewed and considered during the IEP process.
 For a student with a disability under 504 of the Rehabilitation Act of 1973, refer to Chapter II,D.,8.
 Protections for Students Covered by Section 504 Plan.